-"Shoreline survey" means a survey map [showing the shoreline as determined by the state board of land and natural resources] rendered by a registered land surveyor for the purpose of determining the location of the shoreline.
-A shoreline survey is considered a certified shoreline survey when the location of the regulatory shoreline has been determined by the State board of land and natural resources or the State surveyor in accordance with HRS Section 205A-42, as amended, and the rules adopted pursuant thereto.
+Shoreline Survey.
+A survey map [showing the shoreline as determined by the state board of land and natural resources] rendered by a registered land surveyor for the purpose of determining the location of the shoreline.
+A shoreline survey is considered a certified shoreline survey when the location of the regulatory shoreline has been determined by the State board of land and natural resources or the State surveyor in accordance with HRS § 205A-42, as amended, and the rules adopted pursuant thereto.

-"Significant effect" means the sum of effects on the quality of the environment, including actions that irrevocably commit a natural resource, curtail the range of beneficial uses of the environment, are contrary to the State's environmental policies or long-term environmental goals as established by law, or adversely affect the economic welfare, social welfare, or cultural practices of the community and State.
+Significant Effect.
+The sum of effects on the quality of the environment, including actions that irrevocably commit a natural resource, curtail the range of beneficial uses of the environment, are contrary to the State's environmental policies or long-term environmental goals as established by law, or adversely affect the economic welfare, social welfare, or cultural practices of the community and State.

-"Special management area" or "SMA" means the land extending [inland] mauka from the certified shoreline, as established in this chapter [and], with the mauka boundary delineated on the maps established by the council and filed with the council and agency pursuant to HRS Section 205A-23.
+Special Management Area or SMA.
+The land extending [inland] mauka from the certified shoreline, as established in this chapter [and], with the mauka boundary delineated on the maps established by the council and filed with the council and agency pursuant to HRS § 205A-23.

-["Special management area minor permit" means an action by the agency authorizing development, the valuation of which is not in excess of \$500,000.00 and which has no substantial adverse environmental or ecological effect, taking into account potential cumulative effects.
+[Special Management Area Minor Permit.
+An action by the agency authorizing development, the valuation of which is not in excess of \$500,000 and which has no substantial adverse environmental or ecological effect, taking into account potential cumulative effects.]

-"Special management area use permit" means an action by the authority authorizing development, the valuation of which exceeds \$500,000.00 or which may have a substantial adverse environmental or ecological effect, taking into account potential cumulative effects.]
+[Special Management Area Use Permit.
+An action by the authority authorizing development, the valuation of which exceeds \$500,000 or which may have a substantial adverse environmental or ecological effect, taking into account potential cumulative effects.]

-"Special wetland area" means that area that is [both:
+Special Wetland Area.
+That area that is [both:

-- (1) Within the SMA; and - (2) In or within 300 feet of a natural or historic wetland] a wetland and the area within 50 feet of a wetland.
+- (1) Within the SMA; and - (2) In or within 300 feet of a natural or historic wetland.] a wetland and the area within 50 feet of a wetland.

-"Structure" [includes, but is not limited to] means any portion of any building, pavement, road, pipe, flume, [conduit, siphon, aqueduct, telephone line and electrical-power transmission tower and distribution line.] utility line, fence, groin, wall, or revetment; or anything constructed or erected with a fixed location at or under the ground, or requiring a fixed location on or under the ground, or attached to something having or requiring a fixed location on or below the ground.
+Structure.
+[Includes but is not limited to] Any portion of any building, pavement, road, pipe, flume, [conduit, siphon, aqueduct, telephone line and electrical power-transmission tower and distribution line.] utility line, fence, groin, wall, or revetment; or anything constructed or erected with a fixed location at or under the ground, or requiring a fixed location on or under the ground, or attached to something having or requiring a fixed location on or below the ground.

-"Valuation" [shall be determined by the agency and] means the estimated [cost to replace the structure in kind,] fair market value of the proposed development based on current [replacement costs, or in the cases of other development, as defined in this section, the fair market value of the development] costs relating to and including site preparation, materials, labor, stockpiling, grading, grubbing, and impervious surfaces.
+Valuation.
+[Shall be determined by the agency and means the] The estimated [cost to replace the structure in kind,] fair market value of the proposed development based on current [replacement costs, or in the cases of other development, as defined in this section, the fair market value of the development.] costs relating to and including site preparation, materials, labor, stockpiling, grading, grubbing, and impervious surfaces.

-"Wetland" means an area possessing three essential characteristics:
+Wetland.
+An area possessing three essential characteristics: